jamesheald/COIN/README.md

 ### Fitting the model to data

 The COIN model is fit to data by finding the parameters that minimise the negative log likelihood of the data.
-Use the adaptation property to define the data:
+To estimate this objective via simulation, first define the paradigm and parameters, and then use the adaptation property to define the data:
 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 ```
 The adaptation vector should contain one element per channel trial and be ordered by channel trial number.
-To compute an estimate of the objective to the minimised, call the objective_COIN method on object obj:
+To estimate the objective, call the objective_COIN method on object obj:
 ```
 objective = obj.objective_COIN;
 ```
 Note that this is a stochastic estimate of the objective as it depends on random observation noise.
 To reduce the variance of this estimate (to aid parameter optimisation), increase the number of runs used to estimate the objective via the property R.

-To compute the objective, define a series of perturbations and sensory cues (if applicable):
 ```
 obj.x = [zeros(1,50) ones(1,125) -ones(1,15) NaN(1,150)];
 obj.q = [zeros(1,50) ones(1,125) -ones(1,15) NaN(1,150)];